mrfisher8432/udacity-linux-server-configuration-project/README.md

 # udacity-linux-server-configuration-project
 Final project for the Udacity Full Stack Web Developer's Nanodegree

 ## Intro

-This page explains how to secure and set up a Linux distribution on a virtual machine, install and configure a web and database server to host a web application.
 - Linux distribution Ubuntu 18.04 LTS
 - Amazon Lightsail Virtual Private Server
 - Loaded my 'Catalog' project from earlier in the year